 Arthroscopy is surgery done with an arthroscope.
 This special tool has a lens and a light on it.
 It lets your doctor see inside your joint.
-You’ll get general anesthesia, then the doctor will make a small cut in front of your ear and insert the tool.
-It’ll be hooked up to a video screen, so he can examine your joint and the area around it.
-He may remove inflamed tissue or realign the disc or joint.
+You’ll get general anaesthesia, then the doctor will make a small cut in front of your ear and insert the tool.
+It’ll be hooked up to a video screen, so they can examine your joint and the area around it.
+They may remove inflamed tissue or realign the disc or joint.
 This type of surgery, known as minimally invasive, leaves a smaller scar, has fewer complications, and requires a shorter recovery time than a major operation.

 - The bony structures in your jaw joint are wearing down